Chart Color Schemes

 Albion hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Albion's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than Australia's national average of 38.
-Compared to Greater Brisbane, Albion has a higher proportion of residents aged 25-34 (25.3%) but fewer residents aged 5-14 (7.0%).
+Albion's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38.
+Compared to Greater Brisbane, Albion has a higher concentration of residents aged 25-34 at 25.3%, but fewer residents aged 5-14 at 7%.
 This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to data from the 2021 Census, Albion's median age has increased from 32 to 33 years, indicating demographic aging.
-Notable changes include the growth of the 35-44 age group from 14.2% to 15.7%, and the increase of the 75-84 cohort from 4.2% to 5.5%.
-Conversely, the 25-34 age group has decreased from 28.9% to 25.3%.
-By 2041, Albion's age profile is projected to evolve significantly, with the strongest growth in the 85+ cohort, which is expected to increase by 212%, adding 348 residents to reach a total of 513.
-The 0-4 cohort is projected to grow modestly by 4% (an increase of 6 people).
+Post-2021 Census data shows demographic aging with the median age increasing from 32 to 33 years.
+Key changes include the 35-44 age group growing from 14.2% to 15.7%, and the 75-84 cohort increasing from 4.2% to 5.5%.
+Conversely, the 25-34 cohort has declined from 28.9% to 25.3%.
+Demographic modeling suggests Albion's age profile will significantly evolve by 2041.
+The 85+ cohort shows the strongest projected growth at 212%, adding 348 residents to reach 513, while the 0-4 cohort grows by a modest 4% (6 people).